harrishee/mini-rpc-framework/README.md

-# Harris RPC Framework
+# Mini RPC Framework

-Harris RPC Framework is a lightweight RPC framework based on Java, designed to facilitate remote procedure calls and distributed communication.
+Mini RPC Framework is a lightweight RPC framework based on Java, designed to facilitate remote procedure calls and distributed communication.
 The framework provides two network communication methods, Socket and Netty, as well as two serialization methods, JSON and Kryo.